brmson/yodaqa/doc/HIGHLEVEL.md

 The sofa of the SearchResultCAS is a retrieved document or passage that is fetched by a corpus search based on the question featuresets.
-It also contains a copy of the QuestionCAS featuresets, and a few extra info like a match degree rank.
+It also contains a copy of the QuestionCAS featuresets in a Question view, and a few extra info like a match degree rank.

 Typically, one would have a separate Primary Search AE for each engine (Solr, Indri, ...) and instantiated separately for each data